andepraveenofficial/TargetInterview/03 Theory/01 Client/05 React JS/ReactJS.md

 anything you can do with JSX can also be done with JavaScript also.

 ##### Babel
-* Babel Javascript code compiler.
+* Babel is a Javascript code compiler.
 * Babel converts JSX into regular JavaScript.

 ##### React Fragment